Edwin Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl: Academic pursuits

 After Petrie's death in 1866, Dunraven took it upon himself to complete his book, Notes on Irish Architecture.
 He spent four years travelling and working on this; two lengthy folios were published after his death, under the editorship of Margaret Stokes, with a preface by the fourth Earl of Dunraven, and notes by Petrie and Reeves.
 The work was illustrated by 161 wood engravings, from drawings by G. Petrie, W. F. Wakeman, Gordon Hills, Margaret Stokes, Lord Dunraven, and others, besides 125 fine plates.
 The first part dealt with stone buildings with and without cement, and the second part with belfries and Irish Romanesque.

 His mother died in 1870.
 As an appendix to her book Memorials of Adare Manor, Dunraven compiled a minute and exhaustive treatise on the architectural remains in the neighbourhood of Adare.
 Part of this, dealing with the round tower and church of Dysart, was reprinted in the second volume of the 'Notes'.
 At the expense of Dunraven, many of these half-ruined buildings were restored and made available for religious purposes.
 He also contributed valuable papers to the Royal Irish Academy.

 Dunraven was elected a Fellow of the Royal Archaeological Institute in 1831, a Fellow of the Royal Society in 1834, a Fellow of the Society of Arts in 1836, and a Fellow of the Royal Geographical Society in 1837.

 Montalembert dedicated to him a volume of his Monks of the West.

 Dunraven died at the Imperial Hotel, Great Malvern, on 6 October 1871, and was buried at Adare on 14 October.

 He was a man of quick perceptions and great power of application, a zealous Roman Catholic, and a highly popular landlord.

 Marriage

-He married on 18 August 1836, Augusta Charlotte Goold (d.
-1866), the third daughter of Thomas Goold, Esq., of Rossbrien, Dromadda and Athea, a Master in the Court of Chancery (Ireland) and his wife Elizabeth Nixon.
+He married on 18 August 1836, Augusta Charlotte Goold (died 1866), the third daughter of Thomas Goold, Esq., of Rossbrien, Dromadda and Athea, a Master in the Court of Chancery (Ireland) and his wife Elizabeth Nixon.
 They were distant cousins, as Thomas's mother was an aunt of the first Earl.
 They had at least eight children, two sons being stillborn.
 His first wife died in 1866.

 The surviving issue of this marriage were: